oskarrough/codesandnotes/content/Front-end/cross-browser-css.md

 [Virtual Machines](http://www.macworld.com/article/1164817/the_best_way_to_run_windows_on_your_mac.html) to the rescue.
 Such a machine allows you to for instance install Windows or Ubuntu on your Mac.

 [Browserstack](http://www.browserstack.com/) is a service that does all the virtual machines for you and make them accessible in the browser.
-Just log in, choose your system and off you go.
+Log in, choose your system and off you go.
 It's fast and it works.
 Very much worth it.
 Use it.

 [Can I Use](http://caniuse.com/) is a great way to quickly check browsers (and which specific versions) support the feature you are using, CSS transforms for instance.